pkpio/blog.pkp.io/_posts/2016-04-13-saving-passwords-right.md

 categories : [Backend, Security, Database]
 ---

-We have been victimns of one massive database hijack or the other and if your answer to the previous rhetoric was a no, headout for a quick safety-check for these major data breaches that happened at [Adobe][adobe-hack], [Linkedin](linkedin-hack), [eHarmony](eHarmony-hack) and so it goes.
+We have all been victimns of one massive database hijack or the other and if your answer to the previous rhetoric was a no, headout for a quick safety-check for these major data breaches that happened at [Adobe][adobe-hack], [Linkedin](linkedin-hack), [eHarmony](eHarmony-hack) and so it goes.

 Given the current state of attacks, the logical and sound approach while designing your database - more importantly about how you handle the storage of user passwords, should be in such a way that it reveals no information about a user's actual password.
 Especially since password reuse is a very common issue.